kmytien/rogue_dungeon/10_finalUpdate/README.md

      - Will be able to kill monsters regardless on how high their HP is
      - Will destroy any objects in area of explosion
   - The PC is now able to throw random equipment they have at monsters in a desperate attempt to stay alive (S)
-     - Press W to throw a random inventory item at any chosen monster in the map (if the PC has picked up an item)
+     - Press W to throw a random inventory item at any chosen monster in view (if the PC has picked up an item)
      - Breaking the laws of physics, the PC is able to throw their unused items for as much damage as the PC is able to do (damage dice amnt)
-       - (this means that if the PC is OP, they will be able to obliterate a monster on the other side of the map with a prom dress)
+       - (this means that if the PC is OP, they will be able to obliterate a nearby monster with a prom dress)

 ## Project Team Members: